githubtraining/training-manual/docs/app_day2_mergeconflict.md

     `git clone https://github.com/githubschool/conflict-practice-username.git`

-1. Find and check out to the conflict branch using the `git checkout <branch>` command.
+1. Find and check out to the conflict branch using the `git switch <branch>` command.
 For example:

-    `git checkout my-branch`
+    `git switch my-branch`

 1. Merge `main` into the conflict branch: `git merge main`.
 The merge will be halted because a conflict exists.
 1. Read the response from Git.
 It will identify the file(s) with a conflict.
 Open the file(s) in your favorite text editor.